 Finding pests in or around your food can be one of the most disgusting things you’ll ever deal with as a homeowner.
 Unfortunately, many pests are drawn to food sources around your kitchen, and some even live in certain food products and lay their eggs there.
-This group of insects is known as pantry pests, and they are often found in things like flour, sugar, and cake mixes.
+This group of insects is known as pantry pests, and they are often found in flour, sugar, and cake mixes.

 - Indian meal moths: This species lays their eggs in many pantry items, and their larvae then eat through the nutrients to grow.
 The larva of the Indian meal moth is a cream color with a brown head.
 When full-grown, these moths are reddish-brown with striped wings.

 - Drugstore beetles: Drugstore beetles look similar to cigarette beetles as they are also light brown with a round body.
-You can tell them apart because drugstore beetle antennae have three segments while a cigarette beetle's antennae have serrated edges.
+You can tell them apart because drugstore beetle antennae have three segments, while a cigarette beetle's antennae have serrated edges.

-- Sawtooth grain beetles: These pests are a brownish color and have long, flat bodies with three noticeable segments.
+- Sawtooth grain beetles: These pests are brownish and have long, flat bodies with three noticeable segments.
 Once they reach adulthood, they only get to be about 1/8 of an inch in length.

 5 Food Related Pantry Pest Prevention Tips